 - Check with immigration services in your host country that you can extend your visa and the procedure, costs and time frame for doing this.

-- Email Auckland Abroad to request an extension.
-Auckland Abroad will then liaise with your faculty and host university to request permission to extend.
-Email firstname.lastname@example.org
+- Email 360 International to request an extension.
+360 International will then liaise with your faculty and host university to request permission to extend.
+Email firstname.lastname@example.org.

 - You will need to get approval for the courses you plan to take for your second semester